 They have a wild history including being sent to space, having red ones removed for a decade due to unfounded health concerns, and featuring custom-printed presidential versions given as White House souvenirs since 1988.

-Junior Mints, invented in 1949 by food chemist Charles Vaughan for the James O. Welch Company, have a peculiar connection to Broadway and the John Birch Society: they were named after the play "Junior Miss" and the company's co-founder, Robert W. Welch Jr., left the candy business to establish the controversial right-wing organization.
+Junior Mints, invented in 1949 by food chemist Charles Vaughan for the James O. Welch Company (makers of Sugar Babies), have a peculiar connection to Broadway and the John Birch Society: they were named after the play "Junior Miss" and the company's co-founder, Robert W. Welch Jr., left the candy business to establish the controversial right-wing organization.

 Ferrara introduces Atomic FireBalls.